-This was the problem with the Pharisees.
-Jesus said prostitutes and thieves were closer to the kingdom of God than they Was this a mere poetic exaggeration?
+Was this not the problem with the Pharisees?
+Did not Jesus say that the prostitutes and thieves were closer to the kingdom of God than they?
+Was this a mere poetic exaggeration?

-Many works of the Pharisees were in accord with the divine law since obedience to the law was the central focus of their movement.
+Many works of the Pharisees were in accord with the divine Law since obedience to the Law was the central focus of their movement.
 In what sense then, were the works of the Pharisees worse than those of prostitutes and robbers?
 The self-deception involved in a work proceeding from a corrupt heart perverts any deed into a sin worse than those just mentioned.

-So it is not surprising that Paul, while discoursing on unregenerate humanity, said: None is righteous, no, not one; Romans 3:10.
+So it is not surprising that Paul, while discoursing on unregenerate humanity, said: There is none righteous, no, not one; Rom.3:10

 Is this a brand new doctrine, recently invented?
-An ancient Christian document written in 1648, THE WESTMINSTER CONFESSION OF FAITH, affirms:
+Note that an ancient Christian document written in 1648, (The Westminster Confession of Faith), affirms:

-"Works done by unregenerate men, although for the matter of them they may be things which God commands; and of good use both to themselves and others: yet, because they proceed not from an heart purified by faith; nor are done in a right manner, according to the word; nor to a right end, the glory of God, they are therefore sinful, and cannot please God, or make a man meet to receive grace from God: and yet, their neglect of them is more sinful and displeasing unto God."
+Works done by unregenerate men, although for the matter of them they may be things which God commands; and of good use both to themselves and others: yet, because they proceed not from an heart purified by faith; nor are done in a right manner, according to the word; nor to a right end, the glory of God, they are therefore sinful, and cannot please God, or make a man meet to receive grace from God: and yet, their neglect of them is more sinful and displeasing unto God.
 (Chapter 16, Art.7)